RedefiningReality/Cheatsheets/Red Team Operations (RTO) II.md

 # Zero-Point Security Red Team Operations (RTO) II
-All the concepts from the course as well as my own research, with commands provided
+All the concepts from the course as well as my own research, with commands provided where relevant

 ***DO NOT USE THIS DOCUMENT AS IS***
 1. download this markdown file, and open it in [Obisidan](https://obsidian.md)